carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/faq.md

 - {==Heuristic Calculation==}: Experiment with different heuristic calculation methods.
 The choice of heuristic can impact the pathfinding results significantly, so finding the right one for your scenario is important.

 - {==Explore Plugin Options==}: Explore additional options exposed by the plugin that can affect pathfinding behavior.
-These options might include settings related to path smoothing, collision handling, or other parameters that can impact the generation of paths.

 **Is TrailBlazer suitable for dynamic environments?**